After the success of my earlier post, 7 Ways to Simplify Your Life I thought it was time for a follow up post.

 I don’t know too many people who are not guilty of worrying at some point.
 Some seem to worry to the extreme.

 Recently I wrote a post asking are you having enough fun?
-I wrote it because I wasn’t having enough fun myself.
+I realized I wrote it because I wasn’t having enough fun myself!

 Consequently, I made an effort this week to be more social.
 I caught up with a good friend twice and had dinner and drinks with a friend I hadn’t seen in well over ten years.
 I laughed, I enjoyed myself and to be honest I feel a lot better.

-I even had a little work breakthrough amongst the socializing!
+I even had a little work breakthrough while I was socializing.
+Double win!

 Make sure you laugh and have fun.
 Enjoying yourself in the moment is a key ingredient to having a simpler life.